A note on the $(\infty,n)$-category of cobordisms: Introduction

 \subsection{Acknowledgements.}

-We would like to thank Mathieu Anel, David Li-Bland, Chris Schommer-Pries, and Hiro L.~Tanaka for helpful discussions and Giovanni Felder and Bertrand To\"en for their careful proof-reading.
+We would like to thank Mathieu Anel, David Li-Bland, Chris Schommer-Pries, and Hiro L.~Tanaka for helpful discussions, and Giovanni Felder and Bertrand To\"en for their careful proof-reading.
+We thank the referee for his/her thorough reading and for the extensive comments which improved the exposition of the paper.
 This paper is extracted from the first part of the second author's PhD thesis and was partially supported by the SNF grants 200021\textunderscore 137778 and P2EZP2\textunderscore 159113.
 CS thanks IH\'ES and FIM at ETH Zurich for the hospitality during her stays in fall 2014 and September 2015 during which parts of this paper were written.
+DC acknowledges the support of the Institut Universitaire de France and the ANR grant ``SAT'' ANR-14-CE25-0008.